ste7anste7an/micropup/library/README.md

 # MicroPUP library

-## MicroBlcoks
+## MicroBlocks
-Load `micrupup.ubl` as a library in MicroBlocks.
+Load `micropup.ubl` as a library in MicroBlocks.
 You can drag and drop this library in the MicroBlocks IDE.
+The library 'lmsesp' contains some LMS-ESP32 specific defined functions.

 ## Pybricks
 ### micropup.py